 PDA Code Matched

 Step 4.
-When the firmware is downloaded, tap on Fix Now button.
+When the firmware is downloaded, tap on the Fix Now button.
 Once finished, DroidKit will start the repairing process.

 Firmware Downloaded and Click Fix Now

 Step 5.
-Minutes later, you’ll see System Fixed Successfully page.
+Minutes later, you’ll see the System Fixed Successfully page.
 And now you can restart your phone to use it normally.

 Completing the Repair Process

-While the key combination method works in most cases, if you find it not working with your Android phone, you can actually use a not-so-popular trick to exit the Odin mode on your device.
-This method basically requires you to remove the Android battery from your phone.
+While the key combination method works in most cases, if you find it doesn’t work for your Android phone, you can actually use a less common trick to exit Odin mode on your device.
+If your phone has a removable battery and you know how to safely remove it, this method allows you to quickly exit Odin mode.

 Step 1.
 Remove the rear cover from your phone so that you can see the battery.